neozhaoliang/Hyperbolic-Honeycombs/README.md

 <img src="https://user-images.githubusercontent.com/23307174/137573698-507e1abc-bb23-4a9c-b5ac-0a4bb12e6527.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/23307174/137573695-eb58bf45-dbac-499e-a04e-c74a967f0a42.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/23307174/137573687-7cdfa82c-6129-4599-bc61-ec98f0c838d2.png" width="30%"></img>

-The level 2 case, shown in the rightmost image, appears less attractive.
+The level 2 case in the rightmost image appears less attractive.
 However, it can be observed that each cell, which is an unbounded triangle, intersects the ideal boundary at an arc.
 All these arcs pack the entire boundary circle.
 This phenomenon generalizes to three and four-dimensional spaces.
-If the group has level 2, each cell in the honeycomb will intersect the boundary at a disk or sphere, and these disks/spheres pack the entire boundary.
+If the group has level 2, each cell in the honeycomb will intersect the boundary at a disk/sphere, and these disks/spheres pack the entire boundary.

 ## 3D hyperbolic honeycombs (rank = 4, level = 1, 2)